isomerpages/mindef-ndp2022/_ndp-at-heartlands/Advisories.md

 #### Advisory for Visitors to Heartland Celebration Carnivals

 For visitors to the Heartland Celebration Carnivals, please click here for essential information on what to prepare for your visit and the vaccination-differentiated measures.
-Click <a href="/files/Final Advisory.pdf" target="_blank">here</a> for details.
+Click <a href="/files/Heartlands Celebration Carnival Admission Advisory.pdf" target="_blank">here</a> for details.

 #### Road Closures for Heartlands Celebrations